SymfonyCasts/EasyAdminBundle/sfcasts/dashboard-crud-hierarchy.md

 ## Adding an Action Globally

-If you look closely, you'll notice that while we *do* have a detail page, nobody links to it.
+If you look closely, you'll notice that while we *do* have a detail page, nobody links to it!
 We don't see an action called `DETAIL` on any of these pages.
 So the page exists, but it's not really used out-of-the-box.
-Let's add it!
+Let's change that!

 Go back to `DashboardController`.
 It doesn't matter where, but I'll go down to the bottom, go to "Code -> Generate" - or "cmd + N" on a Mac - click "Override Methods" and select `configureActions()`.

 We *do* want to call the `parent` method so that it can create the `Actions` object and set up all of those default actions for us.
-Let's link add a link to the "detail" page from the "index" page.
-In EasyAdmin language, this means we're going to add a `DETAIL` *action* to the index page.
-Do that by saying `->add()` and passing `Crud::index` and then the action: `Action::DETAIL`.
+Let's add a link to the "detail" page from the "index" page.
+In EasyAdmin language, this means we want to add a `DETAIL` *action* to the index page.
+Do that by saying `->add()`, passing the page name - `Crud::index` - and then the action: `Action::DETAIL`.

 Thanks to this, when we refresh the index page of `QuestionCrudController`... we have a "Show" link that goes to the `DETAIL` action!
 And you'll see this on